IanLuo/devne/README.md

 ```

-## Flow of Actions

-Action flow is also defined in 'actions', only value is a list. when that action fires, it will execute each action one by one, with some pretty good features:
+When the value of an action is a list of actionable items, it will execute each action one by one, with some pretty good features:
 The latter action with got result of the prevouse as parameter
 Actions in action flow can be an action, or another action flow